Keith Dobson

-Dobson's research is primarily focused on cognition and psychopathological states, especially depression.
-He has worked on both cognitive models and mechanisms in depression, and the treatment of depression.
-His work on cognitive behavioral therapy is the hallmark of his research.
-Dobson's research has resulted in over 300 published articles, numerous book chapters and books that include Evidence-based Practice of Cognitive behavior Therapy (2017), The Therapeutic Relationship in Cognitive-behavioral Therapy (2017) and the Handbook of Cognitive-behavioral Therapies (2019).
+Dobson's research primarily delves into cognition and psychopathological states, with an emphasis on depression.
+His work spans the exploration of cognitive models and mechanisms in depression, as well as innovative approaches to its treatment.
+While he has made many substantial contributions to the field of clinical psychology, his contributions to cognitive behavioral therapy stand out as a hallmark of his research efforts.
+Dobson's research has resulted in over 300 published articles, numerous book chapters, and books, including Evidence-based Practice of Cognitive behavior Therapy (2017), The Therapeutic Relationship in Cognitive-behavioral Therapy (2017) and the Handbook of Cognitive-behavioral Therapies (2019).

-Dobson has served as the president of the Academy of Cognitive Therapy, Canadian Psychological Association, International Association for Cognitive Psychotherapy and the British Columbia Psychological Association.
-He was an Honorary Advisor for the Chinese Association of Cognitive-behavioral therapy during the early 2010s.
+Along with his University appointments, Dobson has served as president of various organizations, including the World Confederation of Cognitive and Behavioral Therapies, the Academy of Cognitive Therapy, the Canadian Psychological Association, the International Association for Cognitive Psychotherapy, and the British Columbia Psychological Association.
+Furthermore, he was awarded as an Honorary Advisor for the Chinese Association of Cognitive-behavioral therapy during the early 2010s.

 Education

 Dobson received his bachelor's degree in Psychology and Sociology from University of Alberta in 1975.
 He received his Masters (1977) and Doctoral (1980) degrees in psychology from University of Western Ontario, and became a Registered Psychologist from the College of Alberta Psychologists in 1989.